KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 [back to top](#content)

 ## The results.
-The final code had all F1 scores above 99.7% in 15 epochs or less.
+The final code had all F1 scores above 99.7% in about 50 epochs or less.
 The details of the training runs for this final version are in section D. below.

 To produce these numbers, I re-ran versions of the code so that I could understand exactly what delivered the best metrics and shortest runtimes for training.
 I found that making 10% of the ImageNet layers trainable improved metrics.
 I found that adding two Dropout layers improved metrics.
 Finally, I found that both of them, together, produced a better model.